 These criticisms do not only apply to Blair himself.
 Too many people also saw Iraq in ‘two-dimensional’ terms, when they analysed the country at all.
 Too many joined him in the rush to war or simply went along with it because to do otherwise would have harmed their careers, or because they wanted to experience the feelgood sensation of ‘saving’ a country from a dictatorship at no cost to themselves.

 Now, to paraphrase Thomas Wyatt, some of those who once sought Blair out are trying to flee him, in order to preserve their own reputations.

 One of them is Boris Johnson, who voted for a war he now describes as a ‘tragic error’, but still insists that it was a faintly noble cause, even as he criticizes Blair.
 Then there is Baron Prescott, who says now that he disagreed with Blair over the war.
 If Prescott disagreed with the invasion then, no one outside the cabinet knew it at the time when his disagreement might actually have counted for something.

 The Observer also claims to have reversed its opinions about the war that it once supported, but it still criticizes opponents of the war more than it criticizes the man who helped start it – who still gets regular op eds that he inevitably uses to advocate new wars.

 Professor Joffe has dismissed Blair’s latest statements on Iraq and Syria for their ‘inability to understand politics and geopolitics.’
-But clearly he isn’t the only one.
-And his continued prominence is also an indictment of the liberal press which uncritically recycles his pronouncements on every possible occasion, of the ‘Quartet’ that appointed him Middle East ‘Peace Envoy’, of Yale University, which once hired him to speak about ‘faith and globalisation’, and so many other institutions that have sought his expertise – or lack thereof.
+But clearly Blair isn’t the only one.
+The liberal press continues to uncritically recycle his pronouncements on every possible occasion, and Blair’s legacy did not prevent the ‘Quartet’ from appointing him Middle East ‘Peace Envoy’.
+Nor did it deter Yale University, which once hired him to speak about ‘faith and globalisation.